 It’s hard to feel cheerful when you don’t have much energy.

 Whatever you’re working hard on, when you’ve put in some good work, learn to just stop and reward yourself with a break.

 You’ll replenish your energy and keep yourself feeling good.

 14. Do an exercise you like

 Everybody talks about how exercise helps us to feel more positive.
 And it’s true, it does affect your mood.

 But most people I know have a negative view of working out.
 Me personally, I like it a lot.

 But for those that don’t, there's a way you can kind of trick yourself to getting the exercise you need.

-Find an exercise you like to do.
-And instead of thinking “I have to exercise today”, you’ll think to yourself, “I look forward to dancing today”, or “I look forward to doing yoga today”.
+Find one you like to do.
+And instead of thinking “I have to exercise today,” you’ll think to yourself, “I look forward to dancing today” or “I look forward to doing yoga today.”

-Not only will you get the health benefit of exercise, you’ll get more of an extra emotional benefit as well, because you’re having fun doing what you like.
+Not only will you get the wellness benefits, you’ll get more of an extra emotional benefit as well, because you’re having fun doing what you like.